Arts in Education Program Overview

 With the generous and continued support of foundations, grants, and individuals, the Farnsworth Art Museum is able to provide free arts-integrated multi-visit programing to Maine schools, focusing in the Mid-coast regions.
 These in-depth partnerships connect arts-learning in the galleries to in-school curricular goals.
 Together, museum educators and classroom teachers build lessons to enrich student learning through the arts.
 Prior to registering, please review the program requirements and note that space in the multi-visit programs are limited.

-To learn more about multi-visit programs, click here.
+To learn more about our current arts-integration units, click here.